openxla/stablehlo/README.md

-This repository includes the [StableHLO specification](docs/spec.md) along with an MLIR-based implementation in C++ and Python, which you can use to define StableHLO programs for consumption by compilers such as XLA and IREE.
+This repository includes the [StableHLO specification](docs/spec.md) along with an MLIR-based implementation in C++ and Python, which you can use to define StableHLO programs for consumption by compilers such as XLA and IREE, as well as on-device use via [Google AI Edge](https://github.com/google-ai-edge/).

 ## Build instructions